 An expert in education and job training of low-income adults, Lande has extensive experience in developing effective change strategies through her work at BTW Informing Change where she directed complex planning and evaluation engagements related to education, poverty alleviation, workforce development and issues of inequity.
 Community college success was a major focus of Lande’s previous work at MDRC, where she managed a comprehensive evaluation of the Achieving the Dream initiative, and at the James Irvine Foundation.
 Lande holds a Ph.D. in Urban and Regional Studies from the Massachusetts Institute of Technology and an M.A. in Urban Planning from the School of Public Affairs, University of California at Los Angeles.
 She earned her bachelor’s in Diplomacy and World Affairs at Occidental College.

-Remmert supports the organization’s research activities, manages the online presence and communications for California Competes, and has led the efforts to compile accreditation documents from public and private institutions in the state.
-Remmert’s previous experience includes research on K-12 issues for the Thomas B. Fordham Institute in Washington, D.C., and work as a Cal-in-Sacramento fellow at the state’s Little Hoover Commission where he researched health care policy.
+Remmert supports the organization’s research activities, manages the online presence and communications for California Competes, and has led the efforts to compile accreditation materials from public and private institutions in the state.
+Remmert’s previous experience includes research on K-12 policy issues for the Thomas B. Fordham Institute in Washington, D.C., and work as a Cal-in-Sacramento fellow at the state’s Little Hoover Commission where he researched health care policy.
 Remmert is a Phi Beta Kappa graduate of UC Berkeley where he earned his bachelor’s degree in political science and a minor in Spanish.